 Around mid-day, Melissa reconnects with a group of her intern colleagues over lunch.
 It’s a relaxing time of listening to stories about everyone’s professional development and an opportunity to make deeper connections around the Company.

 Melissa returns to her desk after lunch for a one-on-one meeting with her manager.
 They have a weekly check-in conversation to discuss her projects and how she’s learning inside her role.

 “Cummins self-development programs are in motion as soon as you start.
 I met with my manager during HR onboarding and had a clear understanding of my role the first week on the job.
 Now that I’m doing my job, she’s helping me connect with everyone on our team.
 I can see the opportunities to gain exposure inside our department and learn more about future roles.”

 During the meeting, Melissa and her supervisor discuss an employee lunch-and-learn informational session many interns recently attended.

 “I had the opportunity to understand why Cummins is acquiring different companies and the global growth drivers behind the acquisitions.
 As an intern, there’s a real benefit to a Company who wants to keep employees up-to-date.
 It helps with my future employment options.”

 Melissa walks down to the corporate office building cafeteria after talking with her Supervisor to connect with a team colleague and collaborate on a presentation.
 The two ladies grab a light afternoon snack and begin reviewing gender distribution data across compensation classes.
-Their goal is to make a data-driven recommendation for training events connected to increasing employee retention.
+Their goal is to make data-driven recommendations for training events connected to increase employee retention.